aditosoftware/nodebackup/README.md

 confprefixes - add paramater for rdiff-backup, more information in man rdiff-backup.
-You don't need to write "--" sftpServer - if you will use sudo on client, you need to define where is sfpt-server (use command "whereis sftp-server") compression - default true
+You don't need to write "--" sftpServer - if you will use sudo on client, you need to define where is sfpt-server (use command "whereis sftp-server") compression - default true passphrase - duplicity passphrase, can now for each server or container defined

 ### Client Server (Dockerhost)